Looking for the old docs? Go here

 Introduction

-Overview of the player library and all of it's features.
+Overview of the player library and all of its features.

 Vidstack Player is a framework and collection of UI components for building and managing custom media players on the web.
 You can use this library to build your own player (see our examples), or use our production-ready Default Layout and customize it to match your brand and site.
 See the installation guide to get setup with either option.